tesla15/teslavm/README.md

 and much more...
 ## FAQ

-#### Does it support machine acceleration and graphics acceleration?
+#### Does it support machine acceleration ?

-&nbsp;Yes it does on AMD and Intel CPU's with Linux, partially with Windows
+&nbsp;Yes it does on AMD and Intel CPU's with Linux, partially with Windows (full with Hyper-V)

 #### What guest OS does it support?

-&nbsp;Currently only linux distros and windows 32bit
+&nbsp;All you dream about!

 #### Will it support more machines to save than only one?